 Ready to start a practice?

 Choosing to start a practice, from the ground floor up, is as exciting as it is terrifying.
 Whether or not your expertise is in healthcare, real estate, entertainment, education, or any other field, opening a new business is a high risk venture.
 The Small Business Association reports that only 49% of start-ups survive past 5 years.
-They cite the reasons for failure as: attempting to start a practice for the wrong reason, poor management, insufficient capital, location, over-expansion and no website.
+They cite the reasons for failure as: starting a medical practice for the wrong reason, poor management, insufficient capital, location, over-expansion and no website.
 We have worked with physicians for 20+ years, to open the doors of their own practice after finishing their residency, leaving a hospital position, or breaking away from a group practice.
 Our team approach, with you as a key player, has proven to be fail proof.

 - Business and Financial Plan (often required for a loan)